AvaWu-AU/swift-iOS-iBuildApp/README.md

 6 Advanced Feature: Animation

-Screenshots of the user interfaces of this app and detail design feature information could be found in my pdf REPORT file.
+Screenshots of the user interfaces of this app and detail design feature information could be found in the AppREPORT.pdf file.